blackpuppy/docs/en/development/routing.rst

     );

 The above route definition uses the ``named`` key to define how several named parameters should be treated.
 Lets go through each of the various rules
 one-by-one:

 * 'wibble' has no additional information.
-This means it will always parse if found in a url matching this route.
+This means it will always parse if found in a URL matching this route.
 * 'fish' has an array of conditions, containing the 'action' key.
 This means that fish will only be parsed as a named parameter if the action is also index.
 * 'fizz' also has an array of conditions.
 However, it contains two controllers, this means that 'fizz' will only be parsed if the controller matches one of the names in the array.
 * 'buzz' has a string condition.
 String conditions are treated as regular expression fragments.
 Only values for buzz matching the pattern will be parsed.

 If a named parameter is used and it does not match the provided criteria, it will